coded-intruder/coded-intruder.github.io/_posts/2025-12-16-pe-file-anatomy-part-1.md

 The COFF File Header and its role in loader decisions.

-In Part 2, the focus shifts to the Optional Header — where loader behavior becomes more flexible, assumptions start to matter, and small changes can dramatically alter execution.
+In Part 2, the focus shifts to the Optional Header.
+This is where loader behavior becomes more flexible and small changes can dramatically alter execution.

 That’s also where controlled experiments begin.